[Resources marked with a (+) are confidential]

 Post-assault forensic evidence collection (commonly referred to as a “rape kit”) is not available at Student Health Services.
 However, nurse practitioners and physicians can help locate a medical provider who offers this service.

-Title IX Coordinator/Social Equity Director (610-436-2433, 13/15 University Avenue) offers assistance to students, faculty, or staff in matters regarding sexual harassment and sexual misconduct.
+Title IX Coordinator/Director for Equity and Compliance (610-436-2433, 13/15 University Avenue) offers assistance to students, faculty, or staff in matters regarding sexual harassment and sexual misconduct.